Pray

 Gospel Access

-We are privileged to be actively engaged among this people group, alongside others who long to see the hope of Christ take root.
+We are privileged to be actively engaged among Algerian Arabs, alongside others who long to see the hope of Christ take root.

 Prayer Points